MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 ## Understand chat history

-With the chat history feature, your users will have access to their individual previous queries and responses.
+With the chat history feature, your users have access to their individual previous queries and responses.

 You can enable chat history when you [deploy the web app](#deploy-the-web-app).
 Select the **Enable chat history in the web app** checkbox.